NedGroom/blockchain-examples/MoralisIntro/twitter-clone/README.md

     Must use `px create-react-app --scripts-version 4.0.3 twitter-clone-3` when creating project.

     Must use v4 for chakra: `npm i @chakra-ui/react @emotion/react@^11 @emotion/styled@^11 framer-motion@^4`.

+    7. 'Switch' not exported from 'react-router-dom'.
+Switch is replaced in react-router-domv6, so run `npm install react-router-dom@5`.
+    Supposedly you can also use